Seiya Suzuki Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (5.00).
+- The Reds' 4.90 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to allow 63 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- The right-hander's most recent appearance came on Sunday against the New York Yankees, when he tossed seven innings, surrendering four earned runs while giving up four hits.
+- His last appearance came on Monday against the St. Louis Cardinals, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.